Well, never fear because I present to you The Camper’s Guide on How to Poop in the Woods.

 You’re almost done.
 Now, you use the hand sanitizer to clean your hands.
 You pick up the trowel and toilet paper bag if you have one.
 Go back to your campsite.
 Return the trowel and hand sanitizer to the equipment bag.

 If your toilet paper is in a plastic bag, put it into a large communal plastic toilet paper bag.
-Your group will carry this with you for the entire canoe trip.
+In keeping with Leave No Trace principles, your group will carry this with you for the entire canoe trip.

 If your toilet paper is in a brown paper bag, you can put it in the fire and burn it.
 (Heads up: In the outdoor community, this is controversial!
 Some people don’t like it because they fear it will make the surrounding area smell like poop.
 Others think it violates Leave No Trace principles (I’m not sure how though).
 If you have an opinion, please comment below.
 I’d be interested in hearing your thoughts.)